 Stars: Basabdatta Chatterjee, Ritwick Chakraborty

 The first thing that strikes me about Aditya Vikram Sengupta’s debut feature, Labour of Love or Asha Jaoar Majhe, is its wonderful silence.
 It was a movie that no producer dared to touch.
 It is a silent film, which relies entirely on images and everyday sounds.
 In an India which is bombarded with the noisiest of sounds, this work – shown at the ongoing Venice International Film Festival – has no dialogue.
 Yes, it has musical scores in the background, but not many.
 It’s a film that transcends languages and cultures, this almost one and half hour wordless film is perhaps the best you could watch in recent times.
 Labour Of Love is one of the most visually and aurally striking films in recent years.

 Read Also: Bengali Movie Aparajita Tumi Review (2012)

 The film makes it clear that there’s a recession going on, but we don’t know how this is affecting our couple—whether they’re both working because they have to pay the bills, or if that’s the way they prefer it.
 The man works at night in a printing press and the woman works in a factory during the day.
-The only time they have with each other are a few twilight minutes, when he comes home and before she leaves.
-Apart from a beautiful, surreal 5 minutes at the end, the film seems content to expertly record everyday life that tells anything approaching a story.
-I recommend that movie to everyone especially to Bengali movie lovers and my addicted movie readers.
-It is one of the best Bengali movies of 2014 which I am sure you like it and will definitely watch it.
+The only time they have with each other is a few twilight minutes when he comes home and before she leaves.
+Apart from a beautiful, surreal 5 minutes, in the end, the film seems content to expertly record everyday life that tells anything approaching a story.
+I recommend that movie to everyone, especially to Bengali movie lovers and my addicted movie readers.
+It is one of the best Bengali movies of 2014 which I am sure you like and will definitely watch it.
 Don’t forget to share your opinion with us.